Windows

 Worklet Details

-What the anonymous access restriction Worklet does
+What the anonymous access hardening Worklet does

-How anonymous access restriction works
+How LSA anonymous access hardening works

-Anonymous access restriction requirements
+Anonymous access hardening requirements

 View in app